scarey18/rock_paper_scissors/README.md

-A simple Rock Paper Scissors game to run in the browser console.
+A simple Rock Paper Scissors game with UI.